edgeandnode/gateway/README.md

 ## indexer discovery

-For the gateway to route client queries to indexers, it must be able to associate subgraph and subgraph deployment IDs with the indexers that have active allocations on the subgraph deployment being queried.
+For the gateway to route client queries to indexers, it must be able to associate subgraph and subgraph deployment IDs with the indexers that have active allocations or collections on the subgraph deployment being queried.
 The tree of subgraphs, subgraph deployments (versions), and allocated indexers is accessible via the network subgraph which indexes the Graph Network contracts.